pavel-v-sobolev/dbmerge/README.md

       {'Shop':'124','Product':'123','Date':date(2025,2,1),'Qty':1,'Price':110.50},
       {'Shop':'125','Product':'124','Date':date(2025,2,1),'Qty':1,'Price':90.20}]

 # key is required if your table does not exist in the database.
+Otherwise module will read this info from the database.
 # data_types will be needed for creating table in mariadb, because it requires setting string length.
 key = ['Shop','Product','Date']
 data_types = {'Shop':String(100),'Product':String(100)}

-# object is created with context to make sure that all resources are freed and connection to db is closed
+# Object is created using the with expression (context) to make sure that all resources are freed and
+# connection to db is closed when exiting the with block.
 with dbmerge(engine=engine, data=data, table_name="Facts",
                   key=key, data_types=data_types) as merge:
     merge.exec()